Pre-Impressionism

 Gudin, Jean-Antoine-Théodore (1802-80):

 Pupil of Girodet-Trioson.
 Received a 2nd class medal at the Salon in 1824 (Marine) and a 1st class in 1848.
-At the Exposition Universelle of 1855 he exhibited no less than 25 paintings, many of the titles depicted locations and atmospherical indications.
+At the Exposition Universelle of 1855 he exhibited no less than 25 paintings, many of the titles depicted locations and atmospherical indications; he received a 1st class medal.
 Made many marines (including war scenes), exhibited 13 of them at the Salon of 1846.
 Received several public commissions.

 Sources: iR1; R9,p351.